gmiotke/433-Homework-3/README.md

 mean temperature and average delay.
 This could be due to many factors, such as number of flights.
 However, this finding also confirms the idea that the early morning hours and the later night hours are the optimal time to schedule a flight.
+Unlike wind speed, temperature did not seem to differ much between the different origin airports.
+In conclusion, weather would seem to suggest that the best flying time is still the morning and late night, but the worst time to schedule a flight is actually a bit earlier than the other analysis suggests.